CANKIRI KARATEKIN UNIVERSITY Bologna Information System

 1-Define the functional and aesthetic properties of plant material.

-2-List the structural properties and categories of plants.
+2-Explain the structural properties and categories of plants.

-3-Specify what should be considered in plant selection.
+3-Explain what should be considered in plant selection.

 4-Decides the suitable plant species to be used in planting studies.